 After the 1973 parade, the CGC quickly disintegrated, and pride fell by the wayside until it was revived in 1978 by the Greater Cincinnati Gay Coalition (GCGC).

 Note: The 1979 Pride was organized by the GCGC (Greater Cincinnati Gay Coalition) which became incorporated as a non-profit in 1984 and was known as the GCGLC (Greater Cincinnati Gay & Lesbian Coalition (GCGLC).
 By 1994, the GCGLC was dissolved to create the "Community Center, first located downtown and then relocated to Northside in 2000.
 The Center continued its sponsorship of Pride through 2009 when it was turned over to the Gay Chamber of Commerce, which became Cincinnati Pride (IRS charity designation November 25, 2015).
 The Community Center in Northside closed on November 13, 2013.
-If you want to read the specifics on the formation of the GLBT Center (as it was called) see http://www.cincyglbt.com/about.
+If you want to read the specifics on the formation and closure of the GLBT Center see this article.

 Gay Pride in Cincinnati - Chronological order - with comments This is a work in progress!
 Updates and corrections to Mail.
 We acknowledge the kind work of Phebe Beiser, Bruce Beisner, and Michael Chanak who helped to compile this information!